 The Court did not hold that the Union Government’s delay in considering the appointment of Justice Kureshi as Chief Justice of the Madhya Pradesh High Court was unconstitutional.

 After his appointment as a judge of the Gujarat High Court in 2004, Justice Akil Kureshi served in the Gujarat High Court till November 2018, when he was transferred to the Bombay High Court.
 On 10 May 2019, the Supreme Court collegium recommended his appointment as Chief Justice of the Madhya Pradesh High Court.
 At the same time, the collegium recommended three other judges for appointment to the offices of Chief Justice of the Telangana, Himachal Pradesh and Delhi High Courts.

 On 22 May, the Union Government issued notifications appointing all of the Collegium’s 10 May recommendations, except Justice Kureshi’s.
 Furthermore, on 5 June, it appointed Justice Ravi Shanker Jha as the Acting Chief Justice of the Madhya Pradesh High Court.

 On 3 July, the Gujarat High Court Advocates Association (GHCAA) filed a Public Interest Litigation before the Supreme Court.
 It requested the court to direct the Union government to appoint Justice Kureshi as the Madhya Pradesh Chief Justice.
 Second, it prayed for the court to direct that the Union must conduct the process of reviewing all future recommendations within six weeks.

 In its petition, the GHCAA contended that the Union was deliberately withholding its response to the collegium’s recommendation.
-It submits that:
+It submitted that:

 The MoP flows from Article 217 and empowers the Supreme Court collegium to recommend judges for the role of Chief Justice of a High Court.
 The collegium comprises the Chief Justice of India and his/her two senior most fellow Supreme Court Justices.
 The collegium makes its recommendation to the Union Law Ministry, which obtains the concerned state government’s views and then submits a proposal to the Prime Minister.
 The Union may request the collegium to reconsider its recommendation.
 However, if the collegium reiterates its recommendation, it becomes a binding obligation on the Union to appoint the recommended judge.